cascadiajs/cascadiajs-2022/src/views/content/conference/prep.md

 There are a few required items that you MUST bring to the conference:

 - A government issued photo ID
-- Proof of COVID-19 vaccination
+- Proof of COVID-19 vaccination (photo is OK)
+- Proof of a negative PCR or Antigen test (photo is OK)

 Here are some things that we strongly encourage you to consider bringing: